OpenTabletDriver/opentabletdriver.github.io/_wiki/FAQ/Windows.md

 - Install and follow instructions from [WindowsInk wiki](https://github.com/X9VoiD/VoiDPlugins/wiki/WindowsInk).
 - [Make sure that the application you are trying to draw with is configured to work with Windows Ink API]({% link _wiki/Documentation/WindowsInk.md %}#configure-apps)

-#### It doesn't work in a specific application

-Make sure that the application is not running as Administrator.
-Visit our wiki page for [app-specific instructions here]({% link _wiki/FAQ/WindowsAppSpecific.md %}).

 ---

 ### What is convert_to_portable.bat? {#userdata}